Funding – Education Thinking is financed and run by Analytrics.

 Open-access policy – Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author, provided that authors’ copyrights are complied with and the author and the journal are properly credited.

-Publishing ethics – Education Thinking adheres to the principles of transparency and best practice in scholarly publishing set by The Committee on Publication Ethics (COPE), the Directory of Open Access Journals (DOAJ), the Open Access Scholarly Publishers Association (OASPA) and the World Association of Medical Editors (WAME).
-This includes the followings.
+Publishing ethics – Education Thinking adheres to the principles of transparency and best practice in scholarly publishing set by The Committee on Publication Ethics (COPE), the Directory of Open Access Journals (DOAJ), the Open Access Scholarly Publishers Association (OASPA), and the World Association of Medical Editors (WAME).
+This includes the following.

 ▪ Have made substantial contributions to the conception or design of the work, or to the acquisition, analysis, or interpretation of data for the work;